-(155) The participating States stress that this new set of mutually complementary confidence- and securitybuilding measures builds upon and expands the results already achieved at the Stockholm Conference and is designed to reduce the risk of military confrontation in Europe and emphasize that its implementation will contribute to these objectives.
+(154) The participating States will implement this new set of mutually complementary confidence- and security-building measures in order to promote security co-operation and to reduce the risk of military conflict.

-(156) Reaffirming the relevant objectives of the Final Act, the participating States are determined to continue building confidence, to lessen military confrontation and to enhance security for all.
+(155) Reaffirming the relevant objectives of the Final Act and the Charter of Paris, the participating States are determined to continue building confidence and to enhance security for all.

-(157) The measures adopted in this document are politically binding and will come into force on 1 January 1991.
+(156) The measures adopted in this document are politically binding and will come into force on 1 May 1992.

-(158) The Government of Austria is requested to transmit the present document to the Meeting of the Heads of State or Government of the CSCE participating States in Paris and to the Helsinki Follow-up Meeting of the CSCE.
-The Government of Austria is also requested to transmit the present document to the Secretary-

-General of the United Nations and to the Governments of the non-participating Mediterranean States.
+(157) The Government of Austria is requested to transmit the present document to the Helsinki Follow-up Meeting of the CSCE.
+The Government of Austria is also requested to transmit the present document to the Secretary-General of the United Nations and to the Governments of the non-participating Mediterranean States.

-(159) The text of this document will be published in each participating State, which will disseminate it and make it known as widely as possible.
+(158) The text of this document will be published in each participating State, which will disseminate it and make it known as widely as possible.

-(160) The representatives of the participating States express their profound gratitude to the Government and people of Austria for the excellent arrangements they are making for the Vienna CSBM Negotiations and the warm hospitality they are extending to the delegations which are participating in the Negotiations.
+(159) The representatives of the participating States express their profound gratitude to the Government and people of Austria for the excellent arrangements they have made for the Vienna CSBM Negotiations and the warm hospitality they have extended to the delegations which participated in the Negotiations.